 Nurturing Touch Massage for patients (ALL TRAINING & EQUIPMENT PROVIDED)

-At North Haven Hospice we have a team of volunteers who provide Nurturing Touch (NT) massage to patients and/or carers in the patient’s own home.
+At North Haven Hospice we have a team of volunteers who provide Nurturing Touch (palliative massage) to patients and/or carers in the patient’s own home.

 Nurturing Touch is a unique form of massage that utilises methods specific to working with the terminally ill.
 Once a volunteer has been trained in Nurturing Touch, they can give this massage to a patient’s hands and feet and eventually with additional training, to a patient’s back, neck and shoulders if required.

 You are expected to attend further in-service training to enable you and patients to interact safely.
-Specific requirements
+You are allocated a fully kitted out massage bag whilst you are carrying out this role (including re-fills).